Help Your Pets Beat the Heat

 As summer quickly approaches, the sun shines bright, the birds are chirping and the asphalt is boiling hot.
 For dogs, this time of the year can be miserable as they don't regulate body heat the same way we do.

 You know how dogs get thicker coats in the winter?
 Well in the summer, they shed that away but that still doesn't keep them entirely cool.
 They can only sweat through their noses and paws so it's very limited compared to how we sweat all over our entire bodies.
-We put together a list of the best ways you can help keep your canine cool and help them beat the heat for national heat awareness day!
+We put together a list of the best ways you can help keep your canine cool and help them beat the heat!

 1. Invest in a cooling mat